chordcommerce/react-challenge/README.md

 You have been tasked with adding the following features:

-1. Only show one month of data in the table at a time, with arrow buttons to cycle forward and backwards through the months.
+1. Show only one month of data in the table at a time, with arrow buttons to cycle forward and backwards through the months.

-2. Have a way to aggregate the values by week.
+2. Aggregate the values by week.
 You can choose any type of UI you think is best.

 3. Create, update, and delete data points.
 You choose the UI again.

-4. Read in the data from a public API instead of the `data.json` file.
-We will provide you the API.

-5. Display the data in a simple line chart, with the library of your choice.
+4. Display the data in a simple line chart, with the library of your choice.
 We recommend Recharts.

 Some things to keep in mind: